Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 I always loved history.

-It's weird, so I kind of put it to the back.
+So I kind of put it to the back.

 I let the peer pressure get to me.

-But I was really good in history, very, very adamant reader in history.
+But I was really good at history.

-Um, I ended up dropping out my senior year, which is crazy.
+I ended up dropping out my senior year, which is crazy.

-I went to prison for three years, but that is where I started reading feverish.
+I went to prison for three years.

-Are you willing to talk about what she did, or do you want to skip that?
+Are you willing to talk about what she did or do you want to skip that?

 No, no, I'll tell you.

-Uh, we had a firearm in the car.
+We had a firearm in the car.

 It was mine.

-I could have easily said it wasn't mine, and the driver would have gone down because it's his car, you know.
+I could have easily said it wasn't mine and the driver would have gone down because it's his car, you know.

 But I ended up taking responsibility for it.

-I went to prison for about three years, and as crazy as this will sound, it was honestly the best thing that ever happened because I was on a path of destruction.
+And as crazy as this will sound, it was honestly the best thing that ever happened because I was on a path of destruction.

 I didn't know what I was doing with my life.